 All of the dogs pictured on this page have had their ears cropped by our vet, Ragland and Riley

 Baptist Ridge Dobermans offers an ear cropping option for each Doberman puppy.
 You can read all of the details below.
 Many vets do not perform the procedure anymore and, worse, many vets offer the service but do not have a great deal of experience performing this delicate task.
 We can’t imagine anything worse than having a poor crop done on your new puppy’s ears.
 Our vet has performed ear cropping for many years and, as the pictures on our site show, does a fantastic job.
-Check out our vets page where ear cropping is discussed in detail.

 There are some considerations you have to understand to take advantage of this service.
 We will for a month past the normal pickup date.
 This is because our vet, Ragland and Riley, does not perform ear cropping until the pup is 8 weeks of age.
 Second, we do not keep the pup until the ears stand.
 We will have our vet crop the ears at 8 weeks, then keep the pup an additional ten days until the stitches are removed.
 After that you must find a vet that will post the ears until they stand.
 That is your responsibility.